 Yahoo officials said they were aware of the attack and the company is working to monitor and block malicious ads present on its servers.

 Companies can seek to better protect themselves from these type of attacks by utilizing monitoring technology to govern operations on corporate workstations and network resources.
 Such systems provide better oversight of computing systems and can alert operators of suspicious network activity.
-Administrators should also seek to deploy server like Deep Freeze Server, which can prevent the loss of critical information by returning attacked servers to pre-infection settings with a reboot.
+Administrators should also seek to deploy server restore software like Deep Freeze Server, which can prevent the loss of critical information by returning attacked servers to pre-infection settings with a reboot.